peely/PushBBCllet/README.md

 Make a `GET` request to `/users/list`, a JSON object of the array of user objects is returned.

 ### Push
 You push a notification to a registered account by making a `POST` request to `/users/push`.
-Include the parameters `title`, `message` and `username`, where the `username` is the username registered with the app of the user you wish to the notification to be sent to.
+Include the parameters `title`, `message` and `username`, where the `username` is the username registered with the app of the user you wish the notification to be sent to.
 If the call is successful, the response will have the HTTP status 200, and the returned object will have a status property with the value 0, and also include the returned pushbullet object in the `pushbulletResponse` property.
 Like so

 ```
 {